-- If you want to make a mission for multi player you create a map and create a new file
+- If you want to make a mission for multi player (also called a “mission map”) you create a map and create a new file

 in the map's folder.

-- If you want to make a training mission then you create a new
+- If you want to make a custom game style, create a new

 - Campaign missions go into